indirect/andre.arko.net/_posts/2014-07-14-rails-from-the-ground-up-http.md

 ```

-We'll talk more about the extra lines following the first one in Part 2: Headers.
+We'll talk more about the extra lines following the first line (called _request headers_) in the next post in this series.
 For now, this serves to show that even the newest and fanciest web browsers use easily readable plain-text HTTP.

 ### Responses